 EclipseLink provides a shared (L2) object cache that can reduce database access for objects and their relationships.
 This cache is enabled by default which is normally not a problem, unless the contents of the database are modified directly by other applications, or by the same application on other servers in a clustered environment.
 This may result in stale data in the cache.

 If the contents of the database are modified, then a mechanism is needed to ensure that the contents of the cache are synchronized with the database.
-That mechanism is provided by EclipseLink Database Change Notification.
-DCN allows shared caching to be used in the JPA environment.
+That mechanism is provided by EclipseLink's support for Oracle Continuous Query Notification.
+CQN allows shared caching to be used in the JPA environment.

-Database Change Notification extends the functionality provided by the Oracle Database Continuous Query Notification feature.
-For more information, see "Continuous Query Notification" in Oracle Database JDBC Developer's Guide.
+For more information on the Oracle Database Continuous Query Notification feature, see "Using Continuous Query Notification (CQN)" in Oracle Database Development Guide.
+See also "Continuous Query Notification" in Oracle Database JDBC Developer's Guide.

 ROWID to inform of row level changes in the primary table.
 EclipseLink includes the

-ROWID in all queries for a DCN-enabled class.
+ROWID in all queries for a CQN-enabled class.
 EclipseLink also selects the object's

 ROWID after an insert operation.
 EclipseLink maintains a cache index on the